ste616/miriad-source-adder/README.md

 The script is controlled fully by the command line arguments you pass at runtime.
 The full list of arguments and what they control is given below.

+#### Default argument

+You must always specify one argument, that being the name of the dataset to which you want to add a source.
+This argument doesn't require any labelling.
+In the example above, `real.5500` is the default argument.

+#### Arguments without parameters

 * `-h` or `--help`: show a brief usage guide listing the arguments supported and what they control.

+#### Arguments requiring parameters

+__Controlling the generated source__

+To specify the parameters of the source to add to the dataset, use the following arguments.

+* `-s` or `--source`, with parameter `FILE`: use the file `FILE` in the call to uvgen, passing it along as the parameter to the argument `source`.
+While this may be completely appropriate if you're planning on adding one or more sources to a single pointing dataset, it will not work (and this script will warn you) if you're planning on adding a source to a mosaic.
+This is because the file expected by uvgen needs RA and Dec specified as offsets rather than fixed positions on the sky.
+* `-r` or `--ra`, with parameter `RA`: the right ascension of the source to add, given in sexagesimal (HH:MM:SS.S) format.
+This should be in the same frame as the dataset to which you are adding the source (and will almost certainly be J2000).
+* `-d` or `--dec`, with parameter `DEC`: the declination of the source to add, given in sexagesimal (DDD:MM:SS.S) format.
+Like RA, specify it in the same frame as the dataset.
+* `-f` or `--flux`, with parameter `FLUX`: the flux density of the source to add, in Jy.
+* `-S` or `--size`, with parameters `BMAJ,BMIN,BPA`: the size of the Gaussian source to add.
+The `BMAJ` and `BMIN` parameters are the semi-major and semi-minor length of the source respectively, both in arcsec.
+The `BPA` is the position angle of the Gaussian ellipsoid, in degrees, where 0 degrees puts the major axis along the right ascension direction, and positive position angles rotate eastwise.
+* `-a` or `--alpha`: the spectral index of the source to add.

+__Controlling the code__

+* `-o` or `--out`, with parameter `OUT`: the name of the output dataset, which is the combination of the input dataset and the generated source.
+* `-T` or `--temp-dir`, with parameter `DIR`: the name of a directory in which the script will put all the intermediate datasets it needs to generate.
+After a successful execution, this directory can be safely deleted if desired, although the script does not do so.

 ### Things you need to know